Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/index_zips.rst

 Note that it is not the primary responsibility of the ZIP Editors to review proposals for security, correctness, or implementability.

-Please send all ZIP-related communications either by email to <zips@z.cash> , or by opening an issue on the `ZIPs issue tracker`.
-However if a communication concerns a potential security vulnerability that could affect Zcash users, the `Coordinated Security Disclosure Procedure' SHOULD be followed.
+Please send all ZIP related communications either by email to `<zips@z.cash>` , or by opening an issue on the `ZIPs issue tracker <https://github.com/zcash/zcash/issues>`__ .
+However if a communication concerns a potential security vulnerability that could affect Zcash users, the `Coordinated Security Disclosure Procedure` SHOULD be followed.

 `ZIPs issue tracker <https://github.com/zcash/zips/issues>`_